br4chu/johann/README.md

       - "5672"
 ```

-You can retrieve a host port bound to container's 5672 port by calling Johann's `port` method as follows:
+You can retrieve a host port bound to container's 5672 port by invoking Johann's `port` method as follows:

 ```java
 ContainerPort containerPort = compose.port("rabbitmq", 5672);